-The finding that 56.5% of households in the six selected districts fell below the livestock threshold is broadly consistent with measures of food insecurity and malnutrition in Karamoja.
-As so many households have too few animals, insufficient access to animal milk would be expected, with direct and negative impacts on the nutrition of children and mothers in particular.
-Low livestock holdings also force poorer households to rely more heavily on crop production, but in a context where yields are low e.g. due to rain failures, or small areas of cultivation.34 However, in contrast to FSNA reports, the analysis shows far higher levels of livestock ownership in terms of the proportion of households owning any livestock at all.
-Whereas recent FSNA reports cite 45% to 46% of households without any animals,35 our analysis of the Mercy Corps data indicates that only 13% of households were without any animals.
+The finding that 56.5% of households in the six selected districts fell below the livestock threshold is broadly consistent with measures of food insecurity and malnutrition in Karamoja, and the income poverty.
+As so many households have too few animals, then insufficient access to animal milk would be expected, with direct and negative impacts on the nutrition of children and mothers in particular.
+Low livestock holdings also forces poorer households to rely more heavily on crop production, but in a context where yields are low e.g. due to rain failures, or small areas of cultivation.
+However, in contrast to FSNA reports, the analysis shows far higher levels of livestock ownership in terms of the proportion of households owning any livestock at all.
+Whereas recent food security and nutrition survey reports cite 45% to 46% of households without any animals (FNSA 2017; 2018), our analysis indicates that only 13% of households were without any animals.